OCA/odoo-pre-commit-hooks/README.md

 * Check manifest-syntax-error
 Check if the manifest file has syntax error

+* Check use-header-comments
+Check if the py file has comments '# comment' only in the header of python files Except valid comments e.g. pylint, flake8, shebang or comments in the middle (not header)

 * Check prefer-readme-rst
 Check if the module has README.md file to prefer README.rst file